Look History in the Eye! King Henry VII Reconstructed from Death Mask

 Stages of restoration to King Henry VII death mask.
 (Courtesy of Matt Loughrey / My Colorful Past )

-In an exclusive interview with Ancient Origins, Matt said in 2014 he began looking at how to “repurpose historical photography using colorization, and he began programming and familiarizing himself with new techniques.
+In an exclusive interview with Ancient Origins, Matt said that in 2014 he began looking at how to “repurpose historical photography using colorization, and he began programming and familiarizing himself with new techniques.
 Matt said the main obstacle was locating “realism and therein relatability,” however, after five years, his work caught the attention of a writer at National Geographic and My Colorful Past became reality with the collection currently being featured in American schools, as well as across museums and libraries the world over.

 Among the artist’s recreations are historical giants like Mary Queen of Scots , Billy the Kid and Jessie James, but in the spectacular collection is the bust of King Henry VII of England, who looks almost like a Roman emperor with an elongated Roman nose, tilted upwards, perhaps ‘over’ the people of England.
 And it was after recreating the face of King Henry VII that the artist felt confident enough to trace back further in time and give attention to the faces of royal Egyptian mummies.